hucancode/hucancode/src/posts/oni-training-2023.md

 ### Got A New Job
+New job, new opportunity, yay 🙌.
 I quit my job as an engineering manager at a small company.
 Leave some good friends behind and start a new position as a team leader, building some useful things with my favorite language `C++`.
 Plus, I met some nice people too.
 I guess I will be here for a while.

 ## New Year's Resolution 🎉